pingcap/docs-cn/op-guide/configuration.md

 + This is used to get server status.

 ### --lease
-+ The schema lease time in second.
++ The schema lease time in seconds.
 + default: "1"
 + This is the schema lease time that is used in online schema changes.
 The value will affect the DDL statement running time.
 You cannot change it unless you understand the internal mechanism.